greylockhackfest/07.21.2012/README.md

 4. Aesthetics (how good is the vidual design & UX?)<br>
 5. The WOW factor (how epic and mind blowing is your hack?)<br><br>

 <b>We will post the order of the presentations (chosen randomly) outside each judging room before noon on Sunday</b>.
-You will have 3-4 minutes to present in front of the preliminary judges (private sessions).
-Make sure you pay close attention to the order so to not miss your spot!
+Make sure you pay close attention to the order!You will have 3-4 minutes to present in front of the preliminary judges (private sessions)

 <b>Preliminary judges include</b> - 1.15 - 2.45pm
 Andreas Ehn, Wrapp, CTO<br>